 The Execute feature in Revyl allows you to create and manage end-to-end tests directly from the test editor page.
 Here’s a guide on how to use this feature effectively:

-1. Start Device: To begin testing, you need to start a cloud device.
+To begin testing, a cloud device must be started.
 This can be done by clicking the “Start Device” button in the test editor.
 This action initializes a virtual device where tests can be executed.
+Viewport size can be adjusted through the dropdown menu.

 Creating Test Steps